-The red-winged blackbird (Agelaius phoeniceus ) is a passerine bird of the family Icteridae found in most of North America and much of Central America.
-It breeds from Alaska and Newfoundland south to Florida, the Gulf of Mexico, Mexico, and Guatemala, with isolated populations in western El Salvador, northwestern Honduras, and northwestern Costa Rica.
-It may winter as far north as Pennsylvania and British Columbia, but northern populations are generally migratory, moving south to Mexico and the southern United States.
-Claims have been made that it is the most abundant living land bird in North America, as bird-counting censuses of wintering red-winged blackbirds sometimes show that loose flocks can number in excess of a million birds per flock and the full number of breeding pairs across North and Central America may exceed 250 million in peak years.
+The Red-winged blackbird (Agelaius phoeniceus) is a passerine bird found in North America and Central America.
+Claims have been made that it is the most abundant living land bird in North America; bird-counting censuses of wintering Red-winged blackbirds sometimes show that loose flocks can number in excess of a million birds per flock and the full number of breeding pairs across North and Central America may exceed 250 million in peak years.
 It also ranks among the best-studied wild bird species in the world.
-The red-winged blackbird is sexually dimorphic; the male is all black with a red shoulder and yellow wing bar, while the female is a nondescript dark brown.
-Seeds and insects make up the bulk of the red-winged blackbird's diet.

 Di